 ERISA has a rule that requires theri disclosures.
 (1) You must provide to a Retirement Investor a written acknowledgment that your firm and its IAR's are fiduciaires under ERISA and the Code, as applicable, with respect to any fiduciary investment advice provided by the RIA firm or its IAR's to the Retirement Investor; (2) you must provide to the Retirement Investor a written description of the services to be provided and the RIA firm's and its IAR's Material Conflicts of Interest that is accurate and not misleading in all material respects; and (3) prior to engaging in a rollover transaction, you must provide documentation of the specific reasons for the rollover recommendation to the Retirement Investor [in writing].

 First of all, what is a Retirement Investor?
-Anyone who is a participant in a retirement plan including any type of IRA account, including Roth IRA's, SEP-IRA's, Simple IRA's, and Traditional IRA's.
+Anyone who is a participant in a workplace retirement plan including any type of IRA account, including Roth IRA's, SEP-IRA's, Simple IRA's, and Traditional IRA's.
 It also includes 401k plan participants and a person entitled to benefits from a defined benefit pension or other type of retirement plan such as a 401a plan.

 Complying with item number one should be done in your Investment Advisory Agreement (IAA).
 You should put the exact ERISA language and definition of a fiduciary in your Investment Advisory Agreement.
 In addition, you need a statement that your firm is a fiduciary that is easily seen and understood within your IAA.

 Complying with item number two is a different matter altogether.
 It is a two part compliance issue.
 What services are you providing for your fee?
 This is a list of items that your firm provides.
 We think it is going to be difficult for RIA's to compare their fee against the fee of a 401k plan participant who has a choice to leave their old 401k at their former employer.
 In most cases, the RIA's fee is going to be significantly higher.
 So, how do you prove your value?
 With both a Fee and Services Comparison.
 See our Fee Comparison & Disclosure page and also our Services Comparison page for more details.